Museum Assessment Grant Program

 Community Engagement Assessment

-Assesses the museum’s understanding of and relationship with its various communities and the communities’ perception of and experience with the museum.
-It helps museums gather better input from their constituents, develop a more nuanced view about the community’s demographics and needs, respond to the changing nature of its audiences and incorporate these findings into planning and operational decisions.
-It helps museums form new collaborations and strengthen old ones.
+A Community Engagement assessment helps museums gather better input from their constituents, develop a more nuanced view about the community’s and audiences’ demographics and needs, respond to the changing nature of its audiences, and incorporate these findings into planning and operational decisions.

 What you get